 - Session 8 – Applying Our Spiritual Practice

-What should be clearer is the impossibility for WAIC UP! to serve as a forum for open inquiry and critical analysis, which would constitute the corrective opposite of patent indoctrination.
+What should be clearer to everyone is the impossibility for WAIC UP! to serve as a forum for open inquiry and critical analysis, which would constitute the corrective opposite of patent indoctrination.
 It’s ponderous if not diabolical presuppositions are rendered unquestionable by the structure itself.
 The unexpurgated spirit of this movement is even more clearly delineated in a quote from an increasingly prominent (white) Zen teacher, in a major Buddhist magazine, awkwardly wedged into an ill-informed screed about gun control: “…we cannot ignore the logic of patriarchy, white supremacy, and capitalism.
 What these three ideologies share is an agreement that bodies—whether female, brown/black, or labor—are material to be exploited and dominated.
 Through these frames, the world is divided into those who are entitled to dominate and those who are humiliated by domination.”

 Forget for a moment that this is a call by a Zen clergyman (who my own Zen teacher had endorsed and unusually recommended to his students) for nothing short of a racially-driven communist revolution.
 Just consider the broad assumptions here about the motives, actions, personalities, and character of hundreds of millions of individuals based on their skin color, ethnicity, or gender alone, with the expressed intent to rearrange society and the economy based solely on superficial biological or behavioral characteristics, and people’s association with a perceived group.
 It is total madness.
 This is the very definition of racism and sexism, and is lifted straight out of the totalitarian playbook (read up.)
 Racism and sexism are not ended with more racism and sexism.
 Mass murder and chaos follow totalitarianism as night follows day.